Cerebral edema: Glucocorticoids

 Glucocorticoids, such as dexamethasone, have been shown to decrease tight-junction permeability and stabilize the blood-brain barrier.
 Their main use has been in the management of vasogenic cerebral edema associated with brain tumors, brain irradiation, and surgical manipulation.
 Glucocorticoids have not been shown to have any benefit in ischemic stroke and have been found to be harmful in traumatic brain injury.
 Due to the negative side effects (such as peptic ulcers, hyperglycemia, and impairment of wound healing), steroid use should be restricted to cases where they are absolutely indicated.

 Hyperventilation

 As mentioned previously, hypoxia and hypercapnia are potent vasodilators in the cerebral vasculature, leading to increased cerebral blood flow (CBF) and worsening of cerebral edema.
 Conversely, therapeutic hyperventilation can be used to lower the carbon dioxide content in the blood and reduce ICP through vasoconstriction.
 The effects of hyperventilation, although effective, are short-lived and once removed, can often lead to a rebound elevation of ICP.
 Furthermore, overaggressive hyperventilation and vasoconstriction and lead to severe reduction in CBF and cause cerebral ischemia, or strokes.
 As a result, standard practice is to slowly reverse hyperventilation while more definitive treatments aimed at the primary cause are instituted.

-It is important to note that prolonged hyperventilation in those with traumatic brain injuries has been shown to worsen outcomes.
+Prolonged hyperventilation in those with traumatic brain injuries has been shown to worsen outcomes.